 Does Subsidy Increase Firm Productivity?
 Evidence from Chinese Manufacturing Enterprises

-with M. Jin and S. C. Kumbhakar, revise and resubmit at European Journal of Operational Research, Job Market Paper
+with M. Jin and S. C. Kumbhakar, revised and resubmitted at European Journal of Operational Research, Job Market Paper

 This paper examines the effect of government subsidy on firm-level productivity.
 The subsidy-promoting policies are oftentimes justified on the ground that subsidy increases the recipient firms' innovation and productivity.
 We develop a novel (semiparametric) method to structurally identify the firm-level productivity in the presence of subsidy.
 Unlike previous studies, we assume that subsidy is endogenous.
 To correct for the endogenous problem we use a switching regression in our semiparametric production function.
 Our method provides an improved framework for estimating the production function with endogenous and/or censored variables.
 We apply our method to study the effect of subsidy on firm-level productivity in Chinese machinery industry, using a panel data from 1998 to 2007.
 We find strong empirical evidence that subsidy has a positive effect on firms' persistent productivity.
 We also carry out a decomposition analysis to separately examine the subsidy effect on output via the input productivity channel and the persistent productivity channel.
 Opposite effects are found from the two channels and overall subsidy has a mild positive effect on a firm's output.

 Do Subsidies Matter in Productivity and Profitability Changes?
 The Case of Norwegian Agriculture